-2020 property tax statements were mailed April 1st.
-The due date is May 11; however, there are no late penalties if payment is made within 60 days (per the Governor's E.O. #20-005).
-The deadline to distribute tax collections to the other entities - cities, towns, schools, townships, etc. - has not been postponed, therefore we ask if you are able to pay by May 11, please do.
+2020 property tax statements were mailed April 1 with due dates of May 11 and November 10.
+Per the Governor's Executive Order #20-005, penalties shall be waived if payment is made within 60 days after May 11.
+The deadline to distribute tax collections to the other entities - cities, towns, schools, townships, etc. - has not been postponed, therefore we ask that payment is made as soon as feasible.

-The Treasurer's office, along with various other County offices, is currently closed to the public.
-Please mail payments or pay online.
-Also, there is a drop box located at 20 N 3rd St, Lafayette.
-Staley Credit Union, 1632 Union St, is accepting payment in the drive-thru.
+The Treasurer's office is now open to the public.
+We continue to encourage payment by mail or online.
+A drop box is located at 20 N 3rd St, Lafayette.
+Also, Staley Credit Union, 1632 Union St, is accepting payment in the drive-thru.

 Click the Beacon image below to view property tax information and/or pay online.

 The Office of Treasurer is a constitutional office.
 The Treasurer serves a 4-year term with a 2-term limit during any 12 year period.
 The County Treasurer is the custodian of all monies belonging to the county.
 Disbursements of monies with the proper orders issued and attested by the County Auditor.

 - Bills and collects property taxes (real estate-personal-mobile home)